MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-agent-extension-troubleshoot-known-issues.md

 ## Fails to install on domain controller

 Registering your SQL Server instance installed to your domain controller with the SQL IaaS Agent extension isn't supported.
-Registering with the extension creates the user `NT Service\SQLIaaSExtension` and since this user can't be created on the domain controller, registering this VM with the SQL IaaS agent isn't supported.
+Registering with the extension creates the user `NT Service\SQLIaaSExtension` and since this user can't be created on the domain controller, registering this VM with the SQL IaaS Agent isn't supported.

 ## Next steps